maciek1839/kafka-producer-consumer/README.md

 # CQRS and Event Sourcing

-The example is based on a stores and products.
+The example is based on stores and products.
-- The product can be added to the store.
+- A product can be added to a store.
 - Number of available products can be changed.
-- The list of available products can be retrieved.
+- A list of available products can be retrieved.

 ## Technology

 - Kotlin
 - Spring Boot Reactive stack
 - JDK 11 (AWS Corretto)